What is 0.92448 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 92448 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 92448 are: 1 2 3 4 6 8 9 12 16 18 24 27 32 36 48 54 72 96 107 108 144 214 216 288 321 428 432 642 856 864 963 1284 1712 1926 2568 2889 3424 3852 5136 5778 7704 10272 11556 15408 23112 30816 46224 92448